Records Retention | Management | Security

 Record Retention & Disposition Schedule LGS-1 for Health

 LGS-1 is the retention schedule for Health.
 This is a PDF document of information specific to only the Health Portion of the LGS-1 schedule.
 For additional information on records.
-Please note- the schedule refers to the "Summary Record" this is the same thing as the Cumulative Health Record.
+Please note- the schedule Cumulative Health Record is not the same as the "Summary Record".

 Provides guidelines for writing policies and procedures that will guide a program for managing email.
-Agencies and governments should adapt the guidelines to meet their own needs and capabilities, and continue to update their policies on an as needed basis (The University of the State of New York The State Education Department New York, State Archives Government Records Services 2010)
+Agencies and governments should adapt the guidelines to meet their own needs and capabilities, and continue to update their policies on an as needed basis.